 Decorating parts of a Textflow.
 In this section we will decorate some text within a Textflow: The words very dangerous will be emphasized similar to a marker pen.
-To accomplish this the words are enclosed in the matchbox and matchbox=end inline options (see Figure 9.42).
+To accomplish this the words are enclosed in the matchbox and matchbox=end inline options (see Figure 9.41).

-Fig. 9.42 Textflow with matchbox inline option
+Fig. 9.41 Textflow with matchbox inline option

-Generated output Text and inline options for PDF_create_textflow() It is very dangerous to fly It is <matchbox={fillcolor=red< th=""></matchbox={fillcolor=red<> the Giant Wing in a boxheight={ascender descender}}>very dangerous thunderstorm. <matchbox=end> to fly the Giant Wing in a thunderstorm.</matchbox=end>
+Generated output Text and inline options for PDF_create_textflow() It is very dangerous to fly the Giant Wing in a thunderstorm.
+It is <matchbox={fillcolor=red boxheight="{ascender" descender}}="">very dangerous <matchbox=end> to fly the Giant Wing in a thunderstorm.</matchbox=end></matchbox={fillcolor=red>

 Adding a Web link to the Textflow matchbox.
-Now we will add a Web link to parts of a Textflow.
+Now we add a Web link to parts of a Textflow.
 In the first step we create the Textflow with a matchbox called kraxi indicating the text part to be linked.
-Second, we will create the action for opening a URL.
+Second, we create the action for opening a URL.
 Third, we create an annotation of type Link with an invisible frame.
-In its option list we reference the kraxi matchbox to be used as the link's rectangle (the rectangle coordinates in PDF_create_annotation() will be ignored).
+In its option list we reference the kraxi matchbox to be used as the link's rectangle (the rectangle coordinates in PDF_create_annotation() are ignored if a matchbox is specified).